purestorage/helm-charts/operator/README.md

 ### How to upgrade from helm install to PSO Operator
 This upgrade will not impact the in-use volumes/filesystems from data path perspective.
 However, it will affect the in-flight volume/filesystem management operations.
 So, it is recommended to stop all the volume/filesystem management operations before doing this upgrade.
 Otherwise, these operations may need to be retried after the upgrade.
-Remove the helm-chart using instructions in https://helm.sh/docs/using_helm/#uninstall-a-release Once the helm chart has been uninstalled, follow the install instructions [above](#installation)
+Remove the helm-chart using instructions in https://helm.sh/docs/using_helm/#uninstall-a-release Once the helm chart has been uninstalled, follow the install instructions [above.](#installation)

 ## Uninstall